 We accept Mathematics: Analysis and Approaches or Mathematics: Applications and Interpretation.

 - How to apply

-- Your course is accredited for professional registration by the Institution of Mechanical Engineers, and you will meet the academic requirements towards becoming a Chartered Engineer (CEng).
+- Accredited for professional registration by the Institution of Mechanical Engineers - on this MEng you will also meet the academic requirements towards becoming a Chartered Engineer (CEng)

 The University holds undergraduate open days regularly where you have the opportunity to find out more about our courses, the support we offer and see our facilities.
 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .

 You can view the recent undergraduate virtual open week recorded sessions here .